virtualidentityag/spring-boot-boilerplate/README.md

 In the end it's about reducing accessibility of classes to a minimum, hiding internals of modules and preventing cyclic dependencies.

+## Logging
+[Spring Sleuth](https://spring.io/projects/spring-cloud-sleuth) is included in this boilerplate to support trace ids which are added to all log messages that originate from a request.
+The logging format will be added with the following information [application name,trace id, span id].
+The application name got read from the SPRING_APPLICATION_NAME environment variable.
+<pre><code>2020-10-21 12:01:16.285  INFO <b>[myProjectName-service,0b6aaf642574edd3,0b6aaf642574edd3]</b> 289589 --- [nio-9000-exec-1] Example              : Hello world!
+</code></pre>
+Further, trace ids are also forwarded automatically to other services called by Spring's RestTemplate or JmsTemplate that are also based on this boilerplate or include Spring Sleuth.
+This means that distributed tracing is supported out of the box.

 ## Application Monitoring
 A health-check endpoint is provided under `/actuator/health`